chenchao6/fekit-project/README.md

 # fekit server -p 9100
 start fekit server  set port 9100 , default port is 80

+# start nginx
 it is important to note that
 debugging backend interfaces requires the use of Nginx to solve cross domain problems download nginx ,link is https://nginx.org/en/docs/windows.html then edit nginx.conf

-# start nginx
+# fekit min
 compress packaged code

-# fekit min
+# scp prd/* root@[hostname]:/home/root/prd/

-copy prd folder to your production environments
+use scp command to copy prd folder to your production environments